Mycobacteriology Laboratory

 1. Search for new antitubercular drugs and study of their mechanisms of action and resistance

-The Mycobacteriology Laboratory has identified the cellular target of benzothiazinones (doi: 10.1126/science.1171583), which are currently in phase II human clinical trials (Macozinone, BTZ043; https://www.newtbdrugs.org/pipeline/clinical).
-Thanks to the collaborations established during the previous European Commission-funded projects, we are studying the mechanism of action of new compounds active against M. tuberculosis and we are validating new cellular targets of M. tuberculosis.
+10.1126/science.1171583), which are currently in phase II human clinical trials (Macozinone, BTZ043; https://www.newtbdrugs.org/pipeline/clinical).
+Thanks also to collaborations undertaken during projects funded by the European Commission, we are studying the mechanism of action of new compounds active against M. tuberculosis and validating new cellular targets of M. tuberculosis.

 Collaborations: